Contaminated Sediment Management

 Solutions Provided by EEMS

 EEMS provides a fully integrated propwash module that is able to predict sediment resuspension using ship information, position, and speed, dynamically combined with a three-dimensional model of the waterbody.
 Optionally, the propeller energy can be incorporated into the three-dimensional flow field behind the ships.
 The EEMS propwash module may be a game changer for contaminated sediment remediation teams in their efforts to properly consider the role of propwash in their evaluations and designs, and for port and harbor engineers evaluating foundation and bulkhead impacts due to propeller action.
+Learn more about propwash by viewing our blog series.

 Examples of Studies Done with EEMS